AhmedASooyan/AhmedASooyan/README.md

 - 👋 Hi, I’m @AhmedASooyan
 - 👀 I’m interested in ...
 In becoming a Full-stack developer.
 - 🌱 I’m currently learning ...
-ReactJS, Tailwind and Next.
+ReactJS, Tailwind, Bootstrap and NextJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 On my email Ahmedalisooyan@gmail.com